-6.9.
-Termination Rates at the European level
+6.9 Termination Rates at the European level

-Termination rates data is collected from BEREC members and observer states, and the report aims to monitor the evolution of rates and the cost model/methodology adopted for the definition of Termination Rates.
-These benchmarks have reached a satisfactory level of maturity and have proved extremely useful, not just for monitoring consistency but also in the regulatory process.
+Data on termination rates is collected from BEREC members and observer states, and the report aims to monitor the evolution of rates and the cost model/methodology adopted for the definition of Termination Rates.
+These benchmarks reports have reached a satisfactory level of maturity and have proved extremely useful, not just for monitoring consistency but also in the regulatory process.
 The integrated report, including fixed and mobile termination rates, is published every 6 months, and it includes an overview of FTRs and MTRs, as well as the cost model/methodology adopted for the definition of TRs.
-Annually, the report will also include an overview of SMS TRs and revenues of F/MTRs.
+On an annual basis, the report will also include an overview of SMS Termination Rates and revenues from fixed and mobile termination rates.

-Deliverable: BEREC Report on Termination Rates at European level
+BEREC Report on Termination Rates at European level